bloeli/project-pizza-bot/README.md

 # Pizza Bot

-We created a responsive desktopfirst text-based pizza chatbot using Javascript and pair-programming.
+We (Marjaana & Elisa) created a responsive desktopfirst text-based pizza chatbot using Javascript and pair-programming.

 ## The problem